frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

-This documents suggests slight changes to the QUIC protocol to offer the opportunity for implementers to provide a contiguous zero-copy abstraction at the receiver side, which is otherwise impossible to do from {{RFC9000}}'s specifications.
+This documents suggests slight changes to the QUIC protocol to offer the opportunity for implementers to provide a contiguous zero-copy abstraction at the receiver side, which is otherwise impossible to do from {{RFC9000}}'s specifications using atomic interfaces from crypgraphy backends.
 We temporally call this extensions QUIC VReverso.
 With this extension, frames' content are encoded in reverse ordering and would be processed from right to left at the receiver, instead of the usual left to right as in any protocol.

 # Goals